norton-peterb/atm-tp/README.md

 Operation

 Application can be built using the included build.gradle by executing the bootJar task.
-This can then be run on the command line with the command:
+NOTE: Gradle script is designed to run on Gradle 6.9 and is not yet compatible with Gradle 7 This can then be run on the command line with the command:

 java -jar -DSERVER_PORT=8080 atm-test-project.jar